Locally conformally symplectic reduction of the cotangent bundle: The main isomorphism theorem

 The bulk of the proof concerns item ii).
 As it is rather technical, we begin by explaining the broad steps and ideas involved:

 \begin{enumerate} \item[\textbf{Step 1.}] We first prove the theorem for reduction at $\xi = 0$, in which case the statement is that there exists a map

-that is a symplectomorphism.
+that is an LCS isomorphism.
 This map is canonical and can be given explicitly.

 \item[\textbf{Step 2.}] We next prove the theorem for any $\xi \in \mathfrak{g}^*$, but not yet in full generality, assuming the stabilizer of $\xi$ with respect to the coadjoint action is the whole group: $G_\xi = G$.
-We then again want to prove the existence of a symplectomorphism
+We then again want to prove the existence of an LCS isomorphism

 We use the form $\alpha_\xi$ required in the hypothesis to construct a ``shift" diffeomorphism $\overline{S}_\xi$ between the $\xi$-level set and the $0$-level set of the momentum map and then show that it descends to the quotients \ie the reduced spaces at $\xi$ and $0$, respectively.
 Explicitly, this diffeomorphism is just subtracting $\alpha_\xi$ on every fiber.